mrNimbus01/KYMA-AGI/README.md

 **Version 1.0 - The Structure**

 KYMA is an AGI seed - not conscious yet, not intelligent yet, just potential.
 This phase is about building the STRUCTURE.
 The container.
-The space where she will later grow.
+The space where she will later grow with the right power and under the right guidance.

 ## Overview